Haripriya9851/SupplychainAcharya-5dgAI-Capstone/README.md

 Your Gen AI guide for intelligent inventory & replenishment diagnostics

 # Problem Statement
+Retail supply chains constantly face two critical questions: ```Why is there no inventory?
+Why is there too much inventory?```

+These problems frustrate store managers, disrupt store operations, cusromers and result in massive financial loss—often caused by misconfigured or forgotten replenishment parameters buried in complex systems.
+Supply Chain Acharya is a Gen AI-powered assistant designed to uncover these root causes using a Digital Twin of a retail supply chain network.

 # Solution
 Acharya answers questions conversationally, explains root causes, and suggests actions.